ML-KULeuven/ml-project-2021-2022/README.md

 # ML Project 2021

-This repository contains the code to setup the final evaluation of the course "[Machine Learning: Project](https://onderwijsaanbod.kuleuven.be/syllabi/e/H0T25AE.htm)" (KU Leuven, Faculty of engineering, Department of Computer Science, [DTAI research group](https://dtai.cs.kuleuven.be)).
+This repository contains the code to setup the final evaluation of the course "[Machine Learning: Project](https://onderwijsaanbod.kuleuven.be/syllabi/e/H0T25AE.htm)" (KU Leuven, Faculty of Engineering, Department of Computer Science, [DTAI Section](https://dtai.cs.kuleuven.be)).

 ## Use on departmental computeres